Slides 📊

 1. Do the graphs show signs of distinct means?

-From the boxplots, we observe that the customer age sample from Coffeehous 4 spans a notably lower region than others.
+From the boxplots, we observe that the customer age sample from Coffeehouse 4 spans a notably lower region than others.
 Its difference with Coffeehouse 2 is most evident—the mean age at Coffeehouse 2 appears higher than even the maximum observed at Coffeehouse 4.
 Other coffeehouses show larger overlaps.

 2. Any violation of assumptions?